 This disorder is somewhat common among college women despite the fact that both men and people who aren’t in college can develop this eating disorder.

-While the amount of alcohol being consumed by drunkorexics might reach the required daily amount of calories, alcohol has absolutely no nutrition to it so malnutrition is inevitable.
+While the amount of alcohol being consumed by drunkorexia might reach the required daily amount of calories, alcohol has absolutely no nutrition to it so malnutrition is inevitable.

-In college, there is this common saying the “freshmen 15” where it’s somewhat common for women to gain about 15 pounds during their first year of college.
+In college, there is this common saying of “freshmen 15” where it’s somewhat common for women to gain about 15 pounds during their first year of college.

 There is also the high pressure of drinking and partying all while staying thin.
 These unfair standards can cause women to choose alcohol over food and create some serious long-term damage to their bodies.